-- (a) According to the act all projects listed in Annex I to the Convention are either subject to an EIA or must be screened in order to determine whether they might have severe effects on the environment and should therefore be subject to an EIA.
-The EIA Aact No. 111/2021 ensures the public and environmental NGOs a right to participate in the EIA process.
+According to the act all projects listed in Annex I to the Convention are either subject to an EIA or must be screened in order to determine whether they might have severe effects on the environment and should therefore be subject to an EIA.
+Act No. 111/2021 ensures the public and environmental NGOs a right to participate in the EIA process.
 Regarding proposed activities not listed in annex I of the Convention, Iceland has implemented Directive 2011/92/EU as amended including a threshold criteria for the projects listed in annex II of the Directive.

-Work is now underway to implement Directive 2014/52/EU amending Directive 2011/92/EU into Icelandic legislation.
-A working group, appointed by the Minister, where the Ministry, municipalities, environmental NGOs and the business sector are represented, is responsible for preparing the legislation. - (b) According to the EIAA act No. 111/2021 the developer of a project that is subject to an EIA shall draft an Assessment Plan, which must be presented to the public.
-The National Planning Agency developer is therefore required to inform the public of the project and the plan for the EIA work at an early stage.
-This gives the public a timely notification of the assessment report which is produced later in the process and introduced to the public and stakeholders for comments. - (c) According to the EIAA act No. 111/2021 the public is given minimum 6 weeks to comment on the assessment report.
-Where the National Planning Agency finds that a project shall not be subject to an EIA its decision can be appealed to the Environmental and Natural Resources Board of Appeal within one month. - (d) See above (b) - (e) See above (b) - (f) Ouring a screening process, the National Planning Agency shall consult with stakeholders and other relevant entities.
+- (b) According to Act No. 111/2021 the developer of a project that is subject to an EIA shall draft an Assessment Plan, which must be presented to the public.
+The National Planning Agency is required to inform the public of the project and the plan for the EIA work at an early stage.
+This gives the public a timely notification of the assessment report which is produced later in the process and introduced to the public and stakeholders for comments. - (c) According to Act No. 111/2021 the public is given minimum 6 weeks to comment on the assessment report.
+Where the National Planning Agency finds that a project shall not be subject to an EIA its decision can be appealed to the Environmental and Natural Resources Board of Appeal within one month. - (d) See above (b) - (e) See above (b) - (f) (i) During a screening process, the National Planning Agency shall consult with stakeholders and other relevant entities.
 The conclusion of the screening progress shall be public information (article 20 of the EIA act).
 When a project is subject to the EIA act, the National Planning Agency shall issue an opinion on the scope and level of detail of the information to be included by the developer in the environmental impact assessment report based on information provided by the developer.
 The information provided by the developer shall be available to the public and the National planning Agency shall consult the public before issuing an opinion on the scope and level of detail of information to be included by the developer in the environmental impact report (article 21 of the EIA act).
 The EIA report submitted by the developer shall be open for public comments for 6 weeks before the National Planning Agency issues an opinion on the environmental impact of the project (article 23 of the EIA act).
-A development permit shall be based on the opinion of the National Planning Agency and the authority issuing the permit shall lay out how the permit corresponds to the opinion of the National Planning Agency (article 27 of the EIA act).
+A development permit shall be based on the opinion of the National Planning Agency and the authority issuing the permit shall lay out how the permit corresponds to the opinion of the National